danehans/fedv2-manifests/istio/userguide.md

 istio-telemetry-785947f8c8-smbcr          2/2       Running     0          2m
 prometheus-9c994b8db-zj7n8                1/1       Running     0          2m
 ```
-__Note__: You may see pods with the prefix `istio-mixer-post-install` in an error state.
-This is common and you only
-need 1 of these pods to be in a `Completed` state.
+Repeat the above command, replacing `cluster1` with `cluster2`.

 Your Federated Istio meshes are now ready to run applications.
 You can now proceed to the Bookinfo Deployment
 section.
 You can view other details of the Istio installation by replacing `pods` with the correct resource
 name (i.e. `configmaps`) or the federated equivalent (i.e. federatedconfigmaps).

 ## Bookinfo Deployment
-Label the default namespace with `istio-injection=enabled`:
+Label the default namespace with `istio-injection=enabled`.
 ```bash
 $ kubectl label namespace default istio-injection=enabled
 $ kubectl get namespace -L istio-injection --context cluster1